Can I Be Found Guilty For a Traffic Ticket Even If the Date I Got the Ticket Is Mistakenly Shown?

-The Belief That a Traffic Ticket Is Always Thrown Out For Any Details Inaccurately Spelled Is False.
-A Traffic Ticket Will Not Be Thrown Out Unless the Inaccurately Spelled Details Could Mislead the Accused Person When Deciding to Fight the Charge or Fail to Appear and Risk Being Convicted.
+The Belief That a Traffic Ticket Is Always Thrown Out For Any Details Mistakenly Spelled Is False.
+A Traffic Ticket Will Not Be Thrown Out Unless the Mistakenly Spelled Details Could Mislead the Accused Person When Deciding to Fight the Charge or Fail to Appear and Risk Being Convicted.

 Understanding the Mistakes That Should Get a Traffic Ticket Thrown Out By the Court